sngn/sngn/pkgs/eslint-plugin-split-and-sort-imports/README.md

 Regarding comments in code, the plugin tries to be as unobtrusive as possible.
 So comments will in general stay where they are.

+Comments that end on the line directly above a node will stay with that node.
+Comments that end on the same line as the start of the node will stay with that node.
-Comments directly above/next to any ast node (between the first and the last import in the input file) will stay with that import.
+Comments that start on the same line as the end of the node will stay with that node.

-When splitting an import with 'multiple' syntax, the comment above stays with the first import.

-Comments that are above a node, but are separated by a newline or -lines, are regarded as belonging to that node.
-The exception is the first import line in the file.
-This only gets the comments directly 'attached' to it.
+Also, for all but the first import, comments above, that are not associated with another import, will be associated with that import, even if there are newlines separating.
 See [examples](#examples) for how this works in practice.

 ## Installation and Usage